lucaAngrisani/mapper-factory/README.md

 # Mapper-Factory
 Mapper-Factory is a fully documented TypeScript library that provides a simple and easy-to-use way to map objects from one type to another.
 With just a few lines of code, you can convert complex, nested objects into the desired format.

+Work well on data structure and after enjoy the coding process :)

 ## Installation
 To install the package, you can use npm by running the following command: